HardevKhandhar/goconcert-recommendation/README.md

 - The team learned Agile Methodologies and the Software Development Lifecycle, including initial architecture design and code structures.
 Agile allowed the team to easily adjust to changing requirements, which was not possible in the waterfall model.

-- Overall, the project proved to be a valuable learning opportunity for the team, providing them with a practical understanding of music analysis, machine learning, API usage, web application development, and Agile methodologies.
+- Overall, the project proved to be a valuable learning opportunity for the team, providing them with a practical understanding of music analysis, machine learning, API usage, web application development and Agile methodologies.

 ## Project Execution